For those based in the London area, it has long been known that a loft conversion can add in the region of 20% to the value of your home.

 Any loft conversion company worth their salt will be able to advise you on the best way to maximise value and living space out of your available room, and opting for a cheap alternative is a surefire way to throw your money away.

-As the leading providers of high quality, competitively-priced loft conversions in the Croydon and wider London area, LMB loft conversions have decades of experience in the industry.
+As the leading providers of high quality, competitively-priced loft conversions in the Croydon and wider London area, LMB Group have decades of experience in the industry.
 Our expert team are on hand to take care of your conversion from design through to sign-off, ensuring that all available living space is utilised.
 Not only does this give your home the possibility of a new bedroom, bathroom, office space or leisure area, it also adds significant value to your property.